angristan/awesome-stars/README.md

 ## Go

+- [minvws/nl-covid19-testvac-qr-core](https://github.com/minvws/nl-covid19-testvac-qr-core) - This is a proof of concept (PoC) for creating a QR code system for proving that one has had a valid vaccination record
 - [ent/ent](https://github.com/ent/ent) - An entity framework for Go
 - [kyleconroy/sqlc](https://github.com/kyleconroy/sqlc) - Generate type safe Go from SQL
 - [errata-ai/vale](https://github.com/errata-ai/vale) - :pencil: A syntax-aware linter for prose built with speed and extensibility in mind.